 If you’re a fan of music festivals, Sunset Music Festival is held at Raymond James Stadium over Memorial Day Weekend every year.
 It’s always a magical, fun time.
 It’s an EDM music festival, so you can expect names like Slander, Alison Wonderland, and Marshmello.
 Those are just a few examples from previous years.

 Another really fun annual event Tampa has is Gasparilla.
 You can expect drunk “pirates” invading the streets and canals, parades, and fun parties throughout the city.
 For the history of the event check here.

 Best restaurants in Tampa for an upscale dining experience

 In Tampa, if you are wanting an upscale dining experience, the best places to eat are Meat Market and Bern’s Steakhouse.
 Both are phenomenal for steak and seafood options.
 Be sure to make reservations!
 Bern’s is typically booked up months in advance.
 Even if you can’t get into Bern’s for dinner, try going for dessert!
-They have their very own dessert room that is totally separate from their dinner dining experience!
+They have their very own dessert room (with some of the best desserts in Tampa!) that is totally separate from their dinner dining experience!

 The great thing about Bern’s is they literally give you soo much food!
 I always split a steak dinner with whoever I go with to ensure we have room for the Dessert Room.
 The photo below is my meal after it was split!
 Oh, and if you’re a soup lover they have an amazing soup flight that includes two of my favorites, lobster bisque, and French onion.